Jiang Wan: Liu Min

 Liu Min (劉敏) was from Quanling County (泉陵縣), Lingling Commandery (零陵郡), which is present-day Lingling District, Hunan.
-He was a younger cousin of Jiang Wan from his maternal side.
-Both of them had prominent reputation.
 He reached the rank of Left Protector of the Army (左護軍) and General Who Protects the Army (護軍將軍).
 And along with his superior Wang Ping defended Hanzhong against Wei incursions.
 In 244, when Cao Shuang led the Wei army to attack Shu.
-Among the army, some advisers believed that they shouldn't confront the ennemy in open field and all they needed to do was to defend the cities.
-With time, the ennemy forces would retreat by themselves.
+Among the army, some advisers believed that they shouldn't confront the enemy in open field and all they needed to do was to defend the cities.
+With time, the enemy forces would retreat by themselves.
 Liu Min was against this idea since many of the farmer's families were still working on their land while the recolt were not yet stocked in the granaries.
-Therefore if they let the ennemy enter their land, all of their supply would be lost.
+Therefore if they let the enemy enter their land, all of their supply would be lost.
 So he led those under his command along with Wang Ping to occupy Mount Xingshi (興勢山).
 Liu Min placed many flags and banners over a hundred li among the fortifications to create the illusion of a greater army.
 When reinforcement from the Shu army led by Fei Yi arrived, the Wei army was forced to withdraw.
 To reward him of his achievements, he was enfeoffed as the Marquis of Yunting (雲亭侯).